 The adjective complement always follows the adjective it complements.

 The best way to understand adjective complements is to show them in sentences.

 Following are sentences with the adjective complement underlined.
 Remember, the adjective precedes the adjective complement.

 For more examples, see Adjective Complement Examples.

-A subject complement comes after a linking verb, like: is, are, was, become, seem, grow, taste, smell, and feel.
+Subject complements can be one or more words.
+They come after a linking verb, like: is, are, was, become, seem, grow, taste, smell, and feel.
 Examples are:

 Sometimes a verb can act as an adjective.
 An example is: “The crystals are not completely formed.”

 Object complements can also be one or more words.
 They follow a direct object and modify it.
 They will describe the object or rename it.
 It can be a noun, an adjective, or a group of words that act like a noun or adjective.